You are here

 Ceasefire violations[1]

-Fresh shrapnel damage in Zolote-5/Mykhailivka
+Fresh damage to residential houses in Zolote-5/Mykhailivka

 Disengagement areas[2]